Can My Employer Change My Contract Without My Consent?

 What counts as “reasonable” notice varies, but courts consistently look at factors like the severity of the change, the time needed for the employee to adjust, and whether the employee had any real opportunity to raise concerns.
 Short notice weakens an employer’s argument that a change was implemented lawfully.

-This is the section that matters most if you are currently dealing with an unwanted contract change.
-There are clear steps you can take, and the order in which you take them matters.
+If you are currently dealing with an unwanted contract change, these are the steps that matter.
+The order in which you take them is important.

 Step One — Document Everything Before You React